-1) When levelling the hoist trolley (to which all manual water level measurements are performed see section 8.3), you have to place the ruler up side down, as shown in Fig. 57.
+1) When levelling the hoist trolley (to which all manual water level measurements are performed see section 8.3), you have to place the ruler up side down, as shown in Fig. 61.
 Make sure that zero on the ruler is above you.
-In order to do so, you need to bend the ruler as shown in Fig. 57.
+In order to do so, you need to bend the ruler as shown in Fig. 61.
+Make sure to use the same spot on the hoist trolley in both setups.
+Note: When doing the quick validation in the field, remember that for the hoist trolley when the ruler is upside down, the measurements should be added not subtracted as at the other points.

-2) The tripod has to be placed relatively low in the landscape (Fig. 57) and you can only relate the hoist trolley to fix point 3 (you cannot use the same tripod lineup for both hoist trolley and distance sensor).
+2) The tripod has to be placed relatively low in the landscape (Fig. 61) and you can only relate the hoist trolley to fix point 3 or 4 (you cannot use the same tripod lineup for both hoist trolley and distance sensor).

-Figure 57: Lineup for levelling of the hoist trolley
+Figure 61: Lineup for levelling of the hoist trolley

-3) When levelling each of the distance sensor positions, use the cross-bar above the sensor to place the ruler (see Fig. 58)
+3) When levelling each of the distance sensor positions, use the cross-bar above the sensor to place the ruler (see Fig. 62).
+Note: when doing the setup which includes the distance sensors, then it is a good idea to first check that the ruler can be seen on both sensors from the chosen instrument position

-Figure 58: Lineup for levelling of the distance sensor
+Figure 62: Lineup for levelling of the distance sensor